Lay3rLabs/wavs-safe/README.md

 forge script script/WavsSafeModule.s.sol:ViewBalance --rpc-url http://localhost:8545
 ```

-> Notice that the balance now contains the 1 ETH donation.
+> Notice that the balance now contains both the 1 ETH and 1 USDC donations.
 If you don't see anything, watch the Anvil and WAVS logs during the trigger creation above to make sure the transaction is succeeding.

 ## WAVS Safe Guard Demo